medialab/xan/docs/cmd/groupby.md

 ---

-This command is also able to compute a single aggregation over "pivoted" columns that can be selected through the --pivot <cols> flag.
-In which case, the aggregation clause will recognize a single variable named "cell", representing the value contained in currently processed column.
+This command is also able to aggregate along columns that you can select using the --along-cols <cols> flag.
+In which case, the aggregation functions will accept the anonymous `_` placeholder representing currently processed column's value.

 For instance, given the following file: